 Spouses, minor children, and unmarried sons and daughters (age 21 and over) of Lawful Permanent Residents.

-At least seventy-seven percent of all visas available for this category will go to the spouses and children; the remainder are allocated to unmarried sons and daughters.
+At least seventy-seven percent of all visas available for this category will go to the spouses and children; the remainder is allocated to unmarried sons and daughters.

 Family Third Preference (F3):